Check out all my gorgeous photos and hear all my stories of the most incredible Rome and Amalfi Coast vacation!

 We arrived in Rome around 9:30 Friday morning.
 We had tried our best to sleep on the flight, but only managed to get about 3 1/2 hours after there was a medical emergency on board.
 When we arrived, we were pretty exhausted but eager to start exploring!

 It’s such a beautiful fountain and a must-see in Rome.
-It looks so peaceful from this shot.
+It looks so quiet and peaceful from this shot.

 But it’s total chaos.
 The funny thing is, this is about half as many people as were here the last time we saw it.

-We wandered the streets and enjoyed looking at the buildings along the way.
+We wandered the cobblestone streets and enjoyed looking at the buildings along the way.

 After about a five to ten minute walk from Trevi Fountain, we arrived at the Pantheon.
 It is massive and looks so old and grand when you first see it.
 It is a pretty spectacular building.